 • family history of heart disease

 Your chance of developing heart disease rises with each additional risk factor.
 Some factors, like age and family history, are out of your control.
-Others, like diet and exercise, are within your control.
+Others, like diet, exercise, and physical activity, are within your control.

 • heart damage due to lack of oxygen